 Drystack Stone Retaining Wall Installation – Lincoln, MA

-At this home in Lincoln, MA an addition warranted the need to retain the hillside beneath the new deck with a drystack stone wall.
-The goals was to retain the hillside and provide more flat space beneath the deck while creating a nice visual feature and preventing washout.
+At this home in Lincoln, MA a new deck addition warranted the need for a new drystack stone retaining wall.
+The goals are to retain the hillside and provide more flat space beneath the deck, while creating a nice visual feature and preventing washout.

 We choose a local fiedstone that will be dry laid to build the retaining wall.
 A drystack stone wall is built without mortar.
 The weight of the stones hold everything together and the wall remains porous to water and flexible should any movement occur.
 Drystack stone walls have a very nice traditional appearance and will last a long time.